 Total Knee Replacement Surgery

-If non surgical treatments are ineffective, total knee replacement surgery can be considered as a safe and effective procedure to relieve pain and help you resume normal activities.
-It also helps to correct deformity.
-The results of knee replacement are predictable and long lasting.
+If non-surgical treatments are ineffective, total knee replacement surgery can be considered as a safe and effective procedure to relieve pain and help you resume normal activities.
+It also helps to correct the deformity.
+The results of knee replacement are predictable and long-lasting.
 Also because of the developments in anaesthesia, pain control and physiotherapy, one can resume back to normal routine activities fairly soon after the surgery.

 The Knee Joint is among the strongest, largest and most complex joints of the body.
 During leg movements, you depend on it for support and mobility. when the knee joint becomes painful, its mobility is reduced and performing daily activities of living becomes difficult.

 The Indus Knee India’s First Indigenous Implant

 Early in the course of his practice, Dr. K. H. Sancheti realized that imported joints, because of their high cost, were not affordable for the Indian patient.
 In addition Indian patients desired greater flexion of the knee.
 This led to the design of India’s first high flex design â€“ the Indus knee joint.